ccpk1/Home-Assistant-Energy-Management/README.md

 I'll start out by saying that not everyone will agree with everything I do in my approach toward this. (i.e. basing a lot of this on entity_id naming and not aiming for "Pefect" measurements of energy usage) That said, there are always limitations and compromises to consider, and based on a good amount of research, trial, and error, I think this is a pretty good compromise.
 It definitely gives me a clear and detailed understanding of my usage.

 Here are the key points in my configuration:
 - I only store and report data from power and energy sensors that I've created with templates.
 This allows to ensure consistent naming and attributes since I use power details from many different integrations and sensors.
-This is very important when you want to use things like filters or templates to minimize the amount of manual group management required.
+This also allows me to create a relationship between the circuit being monitored and the loads that are running on that circuit.
+Naming is also very important when you want to use things like filters or templates to minimize the amount of manual group management required.
 - Similar to the point above, you should consider excluding unused power and energy sensors from the recorder to minimize data size and performance impact.
 - I keep all of my energy configuration in single package yaml file for easy management.
 If you aren't using the package directory approach for managing and organizing at least your complex configurations, you should look into it.